The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Proposed methodology

-ensuring both that the input to the network has maximum intensity of $1$ and that the effective standard deviation of the residual noise in the input to the denoiser trained with noise level $\sigma$ matches the heuristic \eqref{eq:heuristic}.
+ensuring both that the input to the network has maximum intensity below $1$ and that the effective standard deviation of the residual noise in the input to the denoiser matches the noise level $\sigma$ for which it was trained.

 In practice, the peak value of the back-projected image is a loose upper bound estimation of the real peak value.
-To solve the inaccurate estimation of $\sigma_{\text{heu}}$, we estimate $\widetilde{\alpha}$ as the maximum intensity of the reconstructed image at each iteration of the PnP algorithm.
+To address the inaccuracy of the $\sigma_{\text{heu}}$ estimate, we update $\widetilde{\alpha}$ as the maximum intensity of the reconstructed image at each iteration of the PnP algorithm.
 The value of $\sigma_{\text{heu}}$ is monitored at each iteration to check whether $\operatorname{D}_\sigma$ and the scaling factor $\beta$ need to be updated.
+With the combination of the denoiser shelf and the selection strategy, we fully decouple the training and reconstruction.